apache/linkis-website/docs/engine_usage/hive.md

 ### 3.1 How to use Linkis SDK

-Linkis also provides a client method to call hive tasks.
+Linkis  provides a client method to call hive tasks.
 The call method is through the SDK provided by LinkisClient.
 We provide java and scala two ways to call, the specific usage can refer to [JAVA SDK Manual](user_guide/sdk_manual.md).
 If you use Hive, you only need to make the following changes:
 ```java
         Map<String, Object> labels = new HashMap<String, Object>();